Retirement Calculators

 Why higher ordinary dividends increase the needed withdrawal rate

 In Calculator 2, increasing ordinary dividends will increase the rate the solver returns.
 This isn't a bug — ordinary dividends are taxed at higher rates than LTCG.
-Shifting income from "share sale at 0/15/20%" to "ordinary dividend at 10–37%" creates more tax, so you need to withdraw more total to net the same spending.
+Shifting income from "share sale at preferential LTCG rates" to "ordinary dividend at regular progressive rates" creates more tax, so you need to withdraw more total to net the same spending.

 State taxes vary widely

 California is built in, but you can enter any state's brackets in the Tax Settings tab.
-About 9 states (AR, HI, MT, ND, NM, SC, VT, WA, WI) tax LTCG differently from ordinary income — for those states this calculator will overstate state tax.
-For states with no income tax (TX, FL, NV, etc.), set all state bracket rates to 0%.
+For states with no income tax (TX, FL, NV, SD, WY, AK, TN, NH, etc.), set all state bracket rates to 0%.

 🗺 Customizing for your state